One World Trade Center - New York, NY

 TimberSaver is a water-borne borate treatment or DOT (disoldium octaborate tetrahydrate).
 Lower in toxicity, TimberSaver is used for interior treatments for sill plates, framing, furring strips, trusses, joists and sheathing, especially in areas of high termite risk.

-SupaTimber is CCA (chromated copper arsenate), used in commercial, industrial and agricultural applications such as fences, posts, poles and marine facilities.
+SupaTimber is CCA (chromated copper arsenate) used in industrial and commercial applications such as fences, posts, poles and marine facilities.

 *SupaTimber CCA is manufactured and sold by Venator, LLC., and marketed by Viance under license.

-Moldex® 45 Mildewcide is an isothiazolinone compound for the temporary control of mold and mildew control treated wood building products.
-Moldex 45 is environmentally friendly and does not persist in the environment.
+MoldEX® mildewcide is an isothiazolinone compound for the temporary control of mold and mildew in treated wood building products.
+MoldEX products are environmentally friendly and do not persist in the environment.

 - Liquid product

 - Low dosage required, cost-effective